The God Who Sees the Overlooked — Modern Paraphrase | fresh.bible

-What happens next is one of the most honest stories in the Bible.
+What follows doesn't flatter anyone.
 No one comes out looking great.
 But right in the middle of the mess, God shows up for the person everyone else forgot about — and she becomes the first person in to give God a name.

 Here's the situation. and had been waiting on God's promise of a child for years.
 Ten years in , to be exact.
 And nothing.
 No pregnancy, no sign, no update.